 - Facet joint inflammation

 - Difficulty bending, twisting or bearing heavy loads

 - Stiffness, particularly first thing in the morning

-After performing a thorough physical exam and completing a review of medical history, a physician may take X-rays, an MRI or CT scan to confirm the diagnosis of facet syndrome.
-A facet joint injection can be another useful diagnostic tool to pinpoint the location of the issue.
+After performing a thorough physical exam and completing a review of your medical history, a physician may take X-rays, an MRI or CT scan to confirm the diagnosis of facet syndrome.
+A facet joint injection can be another useful tool to pinpoint the location of the issue.
 With this method, medication is injected into the joint believed to be causing pain.
 If the patient notices immediate pain relief, it can be assumed that the correct joint was targeted and more specific treatment options can be recommended.